bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		family S :: {_}
 		family D :: *

-`T` is any tuple regardless of its shape, `F` any function regardless of its arity, `A` is any array regardless of its element type or dimension range, `V` is any view or slice of such an array, `L` is any list and `S` is any set regardless of their element types.
+`T` is any tuple regardless of its shape (including _one-tuples_, thus simple value types), `F` any function regardless of its arity, `A` is any array regardless of its element type or dimension range, `V` is any view or slice of such an array, `L` is any list and `S` is any set regardless of their element types.
 Finally `D` is any (array dimension) length type.